KxSystems/docs/docs/license/aws.md

 ## 5. Ownership of kdb+ software

-13. KX owns all right, title and interest in the Kdb+ Software and documentation and any Intellectual Property (whether registerable or un-registerable) appurtenant thereto including in any Updates, modifications, improvements, or developments to the Kdb+ Software arising during this Agreement. (“**Intellectual Property**” means patents, utility models, rights to inventions, copyright and related rights, trademarks and service marks, trade names and domain names, rights in get-up, goodwill and the
+13. KX owns all right, title and interest in the kdb+ Software and documentation and any Intellectual Property (whether registerable or un-registerable) appurtenant thereto including in any Updates, modifications, improvements, or developments to the kdb+ Software arising during this Agreement. (“**Intellectual Property**” means patents, utility models, rights to inventions, copyright and related rights, trademarks and service marks, trade names and domain names, rights in get-up, goodwill and the